 Conditions for Investing in Own Signal.
 For a given strategy profile σ , a given realization of signals, and a shareholder i, let us define two numbers d and δ{-i} .
-For the voters who have not invested, let \boxed{d} be the number of unconditional yes-votes minus the unconditional no votes; for the voters who have invested, let $\boxed{\delta{-i}}$ be the number of a (against) signals received minus the number of b (for board) signals received when excluding the focal shareholder i.
-(Recall that in equilibrium those who received signal b will vote b0.
+For the voters who have not invested, let d be the number of unconditional yes-votes minus the unconditional no votes; for the voters who have invested, let δ{-i} be the number of a (against) signals received minus the number of b (for board) signals received when excluding the focal shareholder i.
+(Recall that in equilibrium those who received signal b will vote yes and those who received signal a will vote no).